Vyral/base-template/_posts/2018-11-02-9-reasons-our-real-estate-market-is-not-headed-for-another-crash.md

 {% include pullquote.html %}

 **6. Home prices have outpaced income.** The average income-to-housing cost ratio is 30%.
-In some metro areas, it’s skyrocketed to 40% to 50%.
+In some metro areas, it has skyrocketed to 40% to 50%.
 Unfortunately, metro areas are also where the jobs are, and this forces young people to pay more for rent and be closer to a job that doesn’t pay enough to buy a house.
 32% of home sales today are going to first-time homebuyers.
 Historically, that number has been closer to 40%, according to the National Association of Realtors.
 Typically, this buyer is 32 years old, earns $72,000 per year, and pays $182,500 for a home.
 A two-income couple pays, on average, $208,500 for a home.

 **7. Homeowners aren’t taking as much equity out of their homes.** Home equity rose to $85 billion in 2006 and then collapsed to less than $10 billion in 2010.
 It remained at that level until about 2015, and by 2017 it only rose to about $14 billion.
 Obamacare is one reason for that— bankruptcy filings have fallen 50% since the ACA was passed in 2010.